nthPerson/MIS686_Streaming_Service_Movie_-_TV_Data_Dashboard/documents/database/DATABASE_SCHEMA.md

 # Streaming Media Database Schema

-This document summarizes the physical schema created by `documents/tv_movie_DDL.sql` for the `streaming_media_db` MySQL database.
-The design centers on the `title` supertype and its movie/TV subtypes plus associative tables that capture genres, countries, people/roles, and platform availability.
+This document summarizes the physical schema created by `documents/tv_movie_DDL.sql` and extended by `documents/database/users_views_triggers.sql` for the `streaming_media_db` MySQL database.
+The design centers on the `title` supertype and its movie/TV subtypes plus associative tables that capture genres, countries, people/roles, platform availability, and the Streamlit application-level security objects.

 ## Entity Overview
 - `rating`: Normalizes parental guidance ratings and minimum suggested ages.